Samate99/Samate99/README.md

 ### Hi there 👋, I'm Mate Santha

-- 🔭 I’m currently working BitNinja
+- 🔭 I’m currently working at -
 - 🌱 I’m currently studying at University of Debrecen, Faculty of Informatics.
 - 📫 How to reach me: santha.mate22@gmail.com